Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 ### Task 1: Provision Microsoft Security Copilot

-For this exercise, you're logged in as Avery Howard and you have the global administrator role in Microsoft Entra.
+For this task, you're logged in as Avery Howard and you have the global administrator role in Microsoft Entra.
 You'll work in both the Azure portal and Microsoft Security Copilot.

-This exercise should take approximately **15** minutes to complete.
+This task should take approximately **15** minutes to complete.

 In this task, you walk through the process of ensuring you have the appropriate role permissions.
 This starts by enabling access management for Azure resources.